Exit

 This procedure is similar to the myringotomy where the fluid is drained from the middle ear via incision.
 After the incision, a hollow tube made out of plastic or metal is inserted into the eardrum and provides ventilation for about 6-12 months.
 The tube is slowly pushed out as the incision heals.
 Again, this may only be a temporary fix and not the long-term solution to how to fix eustachian tube dysfunction.

-If you’re looking for answers on how to fix Eustachian tube dysfunction, Eustachian tube balloon dilation in Houston could be the long-term solution for you.
-Kaplan Sinus Relief is proud to offer Eustachian tube balloon dilation to Houstonians as well as help treat any underlying sinus issues that may be causing ETD in the first place.
+If you’re looking for answers on how to fix Eustachian Tube Dysfunction, Eustachian tube balloon dilation in Houston could be the long-term solution for you.
+Kaplan Sinus Relief is proud to offer Eustachian tube balloon dilation to Houstonians and help treat any underlying sinus issues that may be causing ETD in the first place.

 Call Dr. Kaplan and his team at 713-766-1818 with any questions or schedule an appointment online today.
 Lasting relief could be one phone call away.